akameco/extract-react-intl-messages/readme.md

 [![MIT License](https://img.shields.io/npm/l/nps.svg?style=flat-square)](./license)
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors)

 This package will generate json or yaml files from a glob.
 It will generate one file per locale, with the ids of each message defined by the [`defineMessages`](https://github.com/yahoo/react-intl/wiki/API#definemessages) function of [react-intl](https://github.com/yahoo/react-intl).
-The value of each of these keys will be an empty string, excetp for your `defaultLocale` which will be populated with the [`defaultMessage`](https://github.com/yahoo/react-intl/wiki/API#message-descriptor).
+The value of each of these keys will be an empty string, except for your `defaultLocale` which will be populated with the [`defaultMessage`](https://github.com/yahoo/react-intl/wiki/API#message-descriptor).

 ## Install